Just in Time for Lent: How to Scale and Clean a Fish

 - After you rinse the fish, use paper towels to wipe it dry.

-Most of the fish you’ll catch will have scales, which should (but don’t necessarily need to) be removed.
-Since scales tend to go flying everywhere, it’s a good idea to perform this task outside.
+Most of the fish you’ll catch will have scales, which should be removed.
+Scales tend to go flying everywhere, so it’s a good idea to perform this task outside (consider working over a bucket to help catch rogue scales).
 If the weather is terrible, scale your fish over a deep kitchen sink.

 - Flip the fish over and scale the other side.

 - Rinse off the lingering scales with water.
-Make sure the water pressure isn’t too high, or else you might damage the meat.
+Make sure the water pressure isn’t too high, or else you might damage that delicate fish meat.

 NOTE: For fish with skin rather than scales (e.g. catfish), simply make a shallow cut along the pectoral fin and the length of its back, then use a pair of pliers to peel off the skin.